-- Mentoring: A Ricoh mentor shares their knowledge, skills and experience on an ongoing basis with a young person to allow them to develop and progress in their career
+- Mentoring: A Ricoh mentor shares their knowledge, skills and experience on an ongoing basis with a young person to allow them to develop and progress in their career.

 How can better youth employability benefit my organisation and people?

-- Brings a fresh perspective and a different way of thinking to your business
+- Enhances and empowers your people, allowing the organisation to embrace diversity and inclusion further.t brings a fresh perspective and a different way of thinking to your business.

-- Given the right opportunity and skills; young workers are mostly eager to learn and bring enthusiasm to the workplace
+- Given the right opportunity and skills, young workers are mostly eager to learn and bring enthusiasm to the workplace.

-- Allows your organisation to access employees with valuable skills that may have been missed through traditional recruitment methods
+- Allows your organisation to access employees with valuable skills that bring new and diverse value to your workforce.

-This is an excellent opportunity to reach untapped potential in the youth community, bringing rich talent into your organisation and the chance to work in partnership with a fantastic charity.
+This is an excellent opportunity to reach untapped potential in the youth community.
+Bringing rich talent into your organisation and the chance to work in partnership with a fantastic charity.